emertechie/express-local-auth/README.md

 ### Render login view

-Implement this as normal to render a login view with `email` and `password` input fields.
+Implement this as normal to render a login view with `email` and `password` input fields that get posted to the next route.

 ```js
 app.get('/login', function(req, res) {